Creating custom apps

 Tip

 Once you get the hang of building apps, all of the code in these files will be annoying to go through & delete.
-There's nothing wrong with building your app out one file at a time, and ingoring the simmate create-app
+There's nothing wrong with building your app out one file at a time, and ingoring the simmate start-project command.

 Register Your App¶